17 Creative Ways to Improve Patient Satisfaction

 The patient experience is something that can change while also remaining the same.
 That might sound contradictory, but it’s not.

-As long as there have been relationships between patients and healthcare providers, there have been expectations about how a patient should be treated.
+As long as there are relationships between patients and healthcare providers, there are expectations about how a patient should be treated.
 They expect to be promptly and professionally greeted, and made to feel comfortable in their surroundings, feel confident that they are getting appropriate and helpful medical care treatment from a great provider, and trust that their overall experience will be positive.

 At the same time, today’s patients expect their doctors to provide the ease and convenience of modern technology.
 They want to be able to make and change appointments online, ask questions and receive answers, view their records, and more.